Vrinda Ravi Kumar

 Stroke epidemiology, pathophysiology and clinical outcomes

-During a gap year following the completion of my PhD, I worked in collaboration with Turtle Shell Technologies, a startup focused on simplifying healthcare and making it accessible to a larger patient population.
-During my engagement with them as an R&D consultant, I conducted a literature review and evaluated the global and local disease burden of different neurological diseases.
-I identified stroke as a primary research focus because innovations targeted towards stroke intervention promised to have a very high impact on alleviating disease burden, both globally and in India.
+During a gap year following the completion of my PhD, I consulted for Turtle Shell Technologies, a startup focused making healthcare accessible to a larger patient population in India.
+I conducted secondary research and prepared an easy-to-digest report for different stakeholders evaluating the global and local disease burden of different neurological diseases.
+I identified stroke as a primary research focus because stroke intervention innovations promised to have a very high impact on alleviating disease burden, both globally and in India.

-Doing research in a non-academic setting was a rich learning experience for me.
-I loved that my research had the potential for immediate impacts on the healthcare space.
-I also learned how to approach a research problem flexibly, from the perspectives of diverse stakeholders.
+Doing research in a non-academic setting helped me learn how to approach a research problem flexibly, from the perspectives of diverse stakeholders